 Beanhole Beans | Best Cook

-Tom Curren’s beanhole beanfest pays homage to a logging-camp favorite.
+Tom Curren’s recipe for beanhole beans pay homage to a New Hampshire logging-camp favorite.

 When Tom Curren sets out to make his favorite recipe, a dish for which he’s famous in his area of central New Hampshire, he checks his equipment list first: one gigantic cast-iron kettle—20 gallons or so—with lid and C clamps; chains, ropes, pulleys; a roll of chicken wire; wire cutters; and a scythe or corn cutter.
 Then he needs “at least a three-person crew to help throughout the two-day process.
 Four to six folks can be kept busy.
 More than that is a distraction.
 Each crew member needs a spade, leather work gloves, and a slotted spoon.”